The ACRES House

 The ACRES house is a special place.

-The main floor has a large gathering room with comfortable seating for social groups, activities, and events.
-It is also home to finches who fill the house with birdsong.
-Our large, open kitchen area is the heart of the house, providing the perfect space for everyday life lessons, cooking classes, shared meals, homework help, and socializing.
-Just off the kitchen is a spacious deck which offers a place to relax, enjoy the rural scenery, and listen to the birds.
-Our family room includes comfortable seating for social groups, activities, and events, while the bedrooms and sitting room upstairs provide quiet spaces as well as opportunities to practice life skills.
-The levels of the home are connected by large, two story staircases where our community's artwork and donor plaques can be showcased.
+Just beyond our front door is our spacious open kitchen area and workspace.
+This is the heart of the house, providing the perfect space for everyday life lessons, cooking classes, shared meals, homework help, TV watching, and socializing.
+Just off the kitchen is a large covered deck which offers a place to relax, enjoy the rural scenery, and listen to the birds.
+Our family room includes comfortable seating for social groups, activities, and events, while the bedrooms and sitting room upstairs provide quiet work spaces as well as opportunities to practice life skills.
+The levels of our home are connected by large, two story staircases where our community's artwork and donor plaques are showcased.